 Who gets the glory for such wonders?
 Solomon rightfully acknowledged the Lord’s hand in granting him such favor.
 He knew that to humbly acknowledge the blessing of the Lord was critical and the key to sharing God’s presence and power with potential believers.
 In so doing, though the queen had come to see about Solomon, she left with both an appreciation for him and a budding faith in the Lord.

-God’s Spirit had likely drawn the queen of Sheba to Solomon to use her as a vessel to spread the knowledge of His Name into a new land.
-The Lord has drawn us to certain people in a similar way, to introduce or to build up their or our faith.
+God’s Spirit had likely drawn the queen of Sheba to Solomon in order to use her as a vessel to then spread the knowledge of His Name into a new land, her kingdom.
+The Lord draws us to certain people in a similar way today to introduce or to build up their faith, or ours.

-This was a primary purpose of the temple – to inform and attract people to God from all nations on earth.
-He had chosen the Jewish people first to build a new relationship with all people, to love and bless them so that they might love and worship Him.
+This was a primary purpose of God’s temple – to inform and attract people to God from all nations on earth.
+He had begun by choosing the Jewish people first to build a new relationship with all people, to love and bless them so that they might love and worship Him.
 In so doing, they would become a kingdom of priests to shine His light and spread the good news of His love and power throughout all the world.

-Solomon’s reign began to reach this pinnacle and to bear fruit for the kingdom of God.
+Solomon’s reign began to reach this pinnacle, bearing fruit for the kingdom of God.
 The queen of Sheba was just one of many who came to visit him, though she was certainly a standout and a great blessing herself.

 Solomon was successful in using his many blessings to help point people towards a faith in God, which was all part of God’s purpose and design.

-Unfortunately, Solomon did not finish strong in this role.
+Unfortunately, Solomon did not finish his reign strong in this role.
 As did many of the later kings of Israel and Judah, he would sadly be pulled away by marrying many wives who worshiped other gods and idols, and would ultimately become distracted from his appointed priestly mission for Israel.
-As they turned away to worship other gods, God would finally end His protection and blessing of the kingly line.
-He would later send a new king, His Son Jesus, to be a Light to the Gentiles and to bring a harvest of new believers from throughout all the world.
+As the kings and their people turned away to worship other gods, God would finally end His protection and blessing of the kingly line.
+He would later send a new king, His Son Jesus, to be a Light to the Jews and Gentiles and to bring a harvest of new believers from throughout all the world.

-The promise to the Patriarchs that their lineage would be a blessing to all nations is now being accomplished through the final King in the line of Judah, the Messiah, Jesus Christ.
+The promise to the patriarchs that their lineage would be a blessing to all nations is still being accomplished through the final King in the line of Judah, the Messiah, Jesus Christ.

 God has placed us where we are and given us unique gifts to help Him fulfill His outreach of love to the nations.

 Lord, use me to help grow and spread Your kingdom.
 May I be an anointed blessing to others who need You and Your loving comfort, healing, and salvation.
 In the name of Jesus, we pray.
 Amen.